Definition of Photosynthesis: Stages, Terms, Factors, and Benefits

 6. Through polymerization reactions, the glucose or sugar produced through this process will be arranged into a starch or starch substance.
 This starch substance will then be stored in the roots of plants

-See also difference between noise and sound
+See also difference between olap and oltp

 The Occurrence of Photosynthesis